TimoGuy/BTZC_game_engine/Hawsoo_devnotes.md

     - [x] Send a move func if trying to move w the gizmo.
     - [x] For static objects, just send an error message "trying to move a static physics object".

+- [x] Fix the physics engine crashing on cleanup bug.
+    - Turns out there were llingering physics objects that never got fully deleted before exiting.

 - [ ] "Play" button.
     - There could be an `if` statement for what systems would run with "play" on?